 98 to 99 percent of highly enriched uranium is stored at military stockpiles around the world where security is considered to be at a high level.

 A report on the threats of nuclear terrorism reported that most attempts at selling nuclear materials on the black market occurred either in former Soviet Union states or in Eastern Europe.
+The report highlighted the country of Georgia for the numerous cases of nuclear trafficking.
+Highly enriched uranium has been seized in cases reported in 2003, 2006 and 2010.

+The United States spends close to $2 Billion a year on anti-nuclear smuggling proliferation activities.
 The money is spent both on monitoring nuclear materials and policing the black market trade in loose nuclear weapons.

 An estimated 700 tons of highly enriched uranium is stored in Russia at over a hundred military bases, each with various levels of security.